 - if no "verstat" tel URI parameter is present for the identity to be verified in the From or P-Asserted-Identity header field, perform user identity verification of the originating user identity using the Identity header field containing a PASSporT SHAKEN JSON Web Token, specified in RFC 8588 [261] and based on local policy all Identity header fields containing a PASSporT div JSON Web Token, specified in RFC 8946 [265], in the received request.Based on the outcome of the verification insert a "verstat" tel URI parameter, specified in subclause 7.2A.20, with a value representing the outcome of the verification in the tel URI or SIP URI with the user=phone parameter of each P-Asserted-Identity header field or From header field where the URI contains the calling number that was tested for verification and based on local policy in all verified identities in the History-Info header field.

-If no Identity header field is present in the received INVITE or MESSAGE request, but an Origination-Id header field along with an Attestation-Info header field set either to "B" or "C" is present, the AS shall set the verstat tel URI parameter to the value "No-TN-Validation".***** Fifth change *****
+If no Identity header field is present in the received INVITE or MESSAGE request, but an Origination-Id header field along with an Attestation-Info header field set either to "B" or "C" is present, the AS shall set the verstat tel URI parameter to the value "No-TN-Validation".

+If the AS supports priority verification using assertion of priority information as specified in subclause 3.1 and if allowed by local operator policy, the AS may verify the Resource-Priority header field.
+To do so, the AS decodes the Identity header fields containing a PASSporT rph JSON Web Token as specified in RFC 8443 [279], if included in the initial INVITE or re-INVITE request.
+The AS shall populate the Priority-Verstat header field for the Identity header field associated with the Resource-Priority header field and include the Priority-Verstat header field in the forwarded SIP request.

+NOTE: For sessions originating in another domain, only one of the following entities needs to be configured to verify the Identity header field for the resource priority: the IBCF or the AS.
+Which functional entity inserts the Identity header field verification is subject to network configuration and local policy.

+***** Fifth change *****

 5.10.1 General